 Tag Attributes Description

-dienlay The display element describes one display.
+dicalay The display element describes one display.

 display The logical name of the display.

 name

 priority Deprecated.
 This value is not taken in consideration.
 Use MicroEj application

 priority launcher option instead.

 default Deprecated.
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

 font A system font.

 TONL file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

-Tange The generic range name (LATIN, HAN, etc.)
+range name The generic range name (LATIN, HAN, etc.)

-name 0.6.4.8.6.4.4.6.4.4.6.4.4.4.4.4.4.4.4.4.4

-sections Optional.
+Optional.
 Defines one or several sub parts of the generic range.

-Sections "1": add only part 1 of the range
+sections "1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

 customrange A font-specific range.

-custom ange UTF16 value of the very first character to embed.
+customi ange start UTF16 value of the very first character to embed.

-start

 end UTF16 value of the very last character to embed.